FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/_index.md

 ## Server Control: Monitor server

-The Monitor Server uses the `monitord` monitoring service to perform periodical checks and identify if the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> servers are functional or not.
+The Monitor Server uses the `monitord` monitoring service to perform periodical checks and identify if the {{< SecureTransport/componentshortname  >}} servers are functional or not.
 Its dedicated pane allows you to see its *Status* and to *Start* the TM (when not running) or *Stop* the TM (when running).

 For more information, see <a href="t_st_monitorserver" class="MCXref xref">Monitor server</a>.